maglietti/explore-ai3/tutorials/first-java-app/01-introduction.md

 - Java 11 or later installed
 - Maven or Gradle for dependency management
-- Completed the "Use the Java API" tutorial from our Ignite 3 journey
+- Completed the "Use the Java API" How-To guide
-- A running Ignite 3 node (even a single node is sufficient)
+- A running Ignite 3 node (even a single node is sufficient) cluster in Docker

 Let's get started with building our transit monitoring system!